“Thou Shalt Not Kill”

 Prayer in public schools and an increased awareness of Christian history, including the Ten Commandments, should all be part of a student’s educational exposure.

-6. What would you say is the number one problem facing public schools and what would you do to address this problem?
+What is the number one problem facing public schools and what would I do to address this problem?
 The number one problem is that schools have removed all traces of spirituality in the classroom.
 We need to allow Bible principles to be taught in the classroom and we need to allow prayer back in our public schools.
 I would fight for legislation to do both.
 I would continue to be the mouthpiece for bringing the Released Time programs in our state from the shadows of obscurity to mainstream USA.
 Faith-based training during the public-school day is a tremendous tool that is both underfunded and underutilized.
 The Supreme Court has ruled that the Released Time program is constitutional.
-When you remove conditions of faith in the classroom, you are left with worldview teaching that aligns with both the secular humanist religion and the Democrat Socialist political ideology.
+When you remove conditions of faith in the classroom, you are left with worldview teaching that aligns with both the secular humanist religion and the Democratic Socialist political ideology.
 The strategic endeavors of both is to control all aspects of society, with uniform thinking and practice.

-8. What education legislation, if any, do you think needs to be proposed and passed?
 First, we need to put prayer back in our public schools.
 I believe that this is a critical piece of any educational legislative initiative.
 Secondly, we need to pass legislation that allows Christianity to be taught with equal weight and measure in the classrooms.

 Thirdly, we need to pass legislation holding our public universities accountable for “truth filled” identification of course content.
 I believe that we have one of the largest cases of “consumer fraud” going on in the history of the United States of America.
 We are allowing our public university professors the ability to misrepresent the underlying educational theme, through improper naming conventions (course titles) and misrepresentation in the syllabus.
 Unfortunately, I have had firsthand experience with this type of fraud.
 Parents and students need to know EXACTLY what they are going to be taught.